THE KETTLEBELL SWING

 The Kettlebell swing is a full-body exercise and really helps to strengthen the posterior chain muscles.

-The posterior chain muscles are comprised of various muscles but some of the main muscles are biceps femoris, gluteus maximus, erector spinae muscle group, trapezius, posterior deltoids, and so on.
+The posterior chain muscles are comprised of various muscles but some of the main muscles are the biceps femoris, gluteus maximus, erector spinae muscle group, trapezius, posterior deltoids, and so on.

-When the Kettlebell Swing is referred to it is in most cases the Russian Swing that is referred to, the other popular but different swing is the American Swing.
+When the Kettlebell Swing is referred to it is in most cases the Russian Kettlebell Swing that is referred to, the other popular but different swing is the American Swing.

-Stand in a spine-neutral position with feet slightly wider than shoulder-width apart with the Kettlebell in-front of you.
+Stand in a spine-neutral position with feet slightly wider than shoulder-width apart with the Kettlebell in front of you.

 Keep the feet flat on the ground at all times to be able to push into the ground and activate the right muscles to propel the bell forward.

-Keep the elbows locked out at all times.
-(Alternative) Keep the arms straight at all times.
+Keep the arms straight at all times.

 Hold the kettlebell by the handle with both hands and a loose grip.